cindygraffin-pro/cloud-practitionner/readme.md

 **DDoS Protection:**
 - Distributed Denial-of-Service:
 - AWS Shield Standard:
+  - enabled for all AWS customers by default with no add cost
   - provides protection from attacks such as SYN/UDP Floods, Reflection attacks and other layer 3/4 attacks
 - AWS Shield Advanced:
-  - 24/7 premium DDoS protection, with response team
+  - 24/7 premium DDoS protection, with response team (running on Route53 and Global Accelerator)
   - protect against more sophisticated attack
 - AWS WAF:
   - filter specific requests based on rules